Cynthia Starts a Band by Olivia Swindler

 3- What most motivates you to read a new book?

-5- Would you share a picture with us of your book with a springy background?
+5- Would you share a picture with us of your book in a fun autumn setting?

 8- Do you have a favorite #bookstagram image or account/ profile?